Human Resources and Campus Policies

 Campus Smoking Policy

 The buildings on the Muskingum University campus are smoke-free.
-Smoking is permitted on University grounds utilizing ash receptacles placed away from building doors.
+Smoking is permitted on University grounds but smokers must be at least twenty-five feet away from building entrances, exits, air intakes, and operable windows as to not allow smoke to enter the building.

 Policy On Acquired Immune Deficiency Syndrome (AIDS)